ehsanshahrabi/project4-us-immigration/README.md

 Summary

 ## Immigration Statistics:
 We wanted to explore the concept of immigration and its significance before diving into our data.
 The US Census Bureau reveals that almost 20% of the world’s migrants live in the United States and there are 45.3 million immigrants in the United States as of 2021.
 That’s 13.6% of the total U.S. population, just below the 13.7% high in 2019.
 People from Mexico, China, and India are the largest US immigrant groups.
-Mexico
-✽ About 51% of all U.S. immigrants were female in 2021
-✽ 18 million out of 69.7 million U.S. children under the age of 18 lived with at least one immigrant parent in 2021
+Immigrants from Mexico have been the most numerous since 1980, whereas the influx of immigrants from India and China have only grown since 2013.
+In general, there are more female than male immigrants coming in to the US with about 51% of all U.S. immigrants being female in 2021.
+18 million out of 69.7 million U.S. children under the age of 18 lived with atleast one immigrant parent in 2021.

+## Predictions